 - Sunscreen (you’re in Florida….)

-- Water bottle (There is water refilling stations all around the place, in addition to quick service locations that will provide you with tap water)
+- Water bottle (There are water refilling stations all over the place, in addition to quick service locations that will provide you with tap water)

 - Poncho (Dollar store…because the official ones are a little pricey)